goodshuffle/goodshuffle-developer-site/content/docs/setup/showit.md

 1. A Showit subscription (basic tier is sufficient)
 2. Access to the Showit site dashboard
 3. The ability to copy and paste code snippets
-4. Your Goodshuffle Website Wishlist Integration public browser key
+4. Your Goodshuffle Website Integration public browser key

 ## Overview

 These are the high-level steps:

-1. Activate you Website Wishlist Integration.
+1. Activate you Website Integration.
 2. Add HTML code snippets to your page's header.
 3. Create a page for the basic gallery and embed an HTML code snippet.

-This document will guide you through setting up a basic Wishlist on a Showit site, but more customization will likely be desired.
+This document will guide you through setting up a basic Website Integration on a Showit site, but more customization will likely be desired.
 This customization is intuitive thanks to Showit's easy to use drag-and-drop interface.

 We encourage you to experiment with personalizing your site after running through these basic setup instructions.